-So basically the only difference between ago and vor is the position… vor comes first, ago comes last.
+The position is the only difference, but it’s an important one.
+Vor comes first, ago comes last.
 Now, if you are a beginner and you are a native English speaker and you want to say some ago-thing in German it will happen to you that you start right with the span… like here:

 - 2 years ago, I did something.